Why Cyber Security Needs To Be a Priority for Your Business in 2023

 The need for businesses to adopt a cyber security focus has progressively presented itself over the past decade.
-Cyber attacks have become increasingly complex and widespread, and are following this pattern through to 2022 with new attack styles, tools, and volume.
+Cyber attacks have become increasingly complex and widespread, and are following this pattern through 2023 with new attack styles, tools, and volume.
 We have reached a point where companies cannot turn a blind eye - for the safety of business data and financial standing.

-How cyber attacks evolved in 2021
+How cyber attacks have evolved

-2021 saw an increase in cyber attacks - in frequency, sophistication, and how widespread attacks became.
+Recent years saw an increase in cyber attacks - in frequency, sophistication, and how widespread attacks became.
 The sectors most affected by cybercrime were healthcare, information technology, financial services, and energy - with both small and large businesses targeted.

 There was a vast increase in attackers finding and weaponising zero-day/N-day attacks.
 This refers to hackers utilising recently discovered security vulnerabilities to exploit systems; in the form of software, hardware, or firmware unknown to the party responsible for fixing flaws.
 2021 broke the record for the most zero-day attacks, as more tools and targets became available to hackers.
 Companies experienced a surge in ransomware attacks over the year - with hackers compromising third-party organisations to gain initial access.